 Cloud hosting is one of the several ways you can host your website.
+AKA cloud hosting is a type of web hosting.

 As someone with years of experience managing various websites, I understand the ins and outs of cloud hosting.